AndyCYao/personal_webpage/content/courses/cmpt310.md

 this defines the task for the agent.

 in a Interactive Spanish Tutor

 1. The Performant Measurement - student success,
 3. Environment  - the set of students
 3. The Actuator - the lessons themselves
 4. Sensor      - the keyboard, speakers.

 Self Driving Car

 1. Performance Measure - Safety record, traffice rules, on time performance,
 2. Environment - the road
-3. Actuator -
+3. Actuator - wheels, horn
-4. Sensor -
+4. Sensor -  cameras, microphone, etc

 ### Environment Types
 - Fully Observable (vs partially observable) does the agent know everything relevant for its environment (chess robot knows all of its playing area), if not a robot has to make a decision, using probability